 Cannabis and Alcohol Can’t Be Compared

-Cannabinoids like THC and CBD do not metabolize in our body the same way alcohol or even other drugs do.
+Cannabinoids like THC do not metabolize in our body the same way alcohol or even other drugs do.
 Alcohol detection tests can spot alcohol in the blood for up to 6 hours, while cannabis can be detected for up to 36 hours.
 Edibles, which take the longest to activate and taper off than any other method of consumption, can make you feel effects for up to 24 hours.
 So while you may not be currently impaired from THC, your blood test says you are because cannabinoids metabolize THC slower than other substances.

 Aside from blood detection tests, urine tests can detect THC for up to 30 days (sometimes longer) in regular consumers.
 In theory, if a regular consumer completely stopped using cannabis within the past 30 days, they could still test positive for THC.
 Despite not consuming any cannabis in 3-4 weeks.
 That’s why cannabis breathalyzers aren’t effective or used by law enforcement officers, unlike alcohol.